jamestrimbleafa/MicroBlaze-DDR3-tutorial/README.md

 Enter the project name and directory.
 Click Next.
 Select "RTL Project" and "Do not specify sources at this time".
 Click Next.

-Select Arty A7-100 or -35 board based on the board you are using.
-The steps in this tutorial are exactly the same for both models.
+Select Nexys Video board based on the board you are using.
 By selecting the board, we will use the board file provided by Digilent.

 <img title="" src="pictures/select_board.png" alt="" width="475">